Chart Color Schemes

 Health performance in Wurtulla - Birtinya is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Wurtulla-Birtinya faces significant health challenges with common health conditions prevalent across all age groups, but to a higher degree among older cohorts.
-Approximately 57% (~6,635 people) have private health cover, compared to 52.7% in the rest of Queensland.
+Wurtulla-Birtinya faces significant health challenges with common health conditions prevalent across all age groups but more so among older cohorts.
+The rate of private health cover is high at approximately 57% of the total population, around 6,635 people, compared to 52.7% in the rest of Queensland.

 Mental health issues and arthritis are the most common medical conditions, affecting 8.9% and 8.6% of residents respectively.
-About 68.0% of residents report no medical ailments, compared to 66.2% in the rest of Queensland.
-The area has 18.6% (2,163 people) of residents aged 65 and over, lower than the 22.3% in the rest of Queensland.
-Health outcomes among seniors require more attention due to presenting challenges.
+Around 68.0% of residents report being completely clear of medical ailments, slightly higher than the 66.2% figure for the rest of Queensland.
+The area has an 18.6% senior population aged 65 and over, totaling around 2,163 people, which is lower than the 22.3% in the rest of Queensland.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health